dreamgrove/dreamgrove/content/balance/2021-06-05-Venthyr-Compendium.md

 - Refresh {{< spell 93402 "Sunfire" >}} during pandemic.
 - Keep {{< spell 191034 "Starfall" >}} up at all times or on cooldown with {{< spell 202354 "Stellar Drift" >}}.
 - Refresh {{< spell 8921 "Moonfire" >}} on up to 6 (12 with {{< spell 281847 "Twin Moons" >}}) targets when they will live for another ~20 seconds.
-- https://wago.io/mYVIsyQN8 for filler.
-The recommendation this WeakAura gives is not correct when your targets will die before your cooldowns end or the targets are spread.
+- Use the [FrenyzFiller Weakaura](https://wago.io/mYVIsyQN8) to see which filler should be cast.
+The recommendations this WeakAura gives is not correct when your targets will die before your cooldowns end or the targets are spread.
 - If the filler is {{< spell 190984 "Wrath" >}} or up to 5 targets use {{< spell 78674 "Starsurge" >}} to prevent overcapping.